CGI-FR/PIMO/README.md

       replacement: "name"
 ```

-This exemple will mask the `name4` field of the input jsonlines with the field `name` of the jsonline.
+This example will mask the `name4` field of the input jsonlines with the field `name` of the jsonline.
 This selector must be placed after the `name` selector to be masked with the new value and it must be placed before the `name` selector to be masked by the previous value.

 [Return to list of masks](#possible-masks)